pegros/PEG_LIST/help/sfpegListCmp.md

 Apex logic (combining multiple related records, rebuilding record hierarchies...)
 * a extended set of display options (tiles, tree-grid) to handle cases where data-table are not suitable from a UX perspective
-* out-of-the-box record set filtering, sorting and CSV export capabilities
+* out-of-the-box record list filtering, sorting and CSV export capabilities
 * the option to load records progressively (pagination) for potentially large data sets (the total count being automatically fetched upon instantiation, a _load more_ button being displayed in the component's footer as long as this total count has not been loaded)